TaurLab/ephraim_slamka_tax_distance/docs/formulas.md

 taxonomic level.
 Lower taxonomic levels are weighted more than higher taxonomic levels.
 We omit the first level, Superkingdom, since its value is ‘Bacteria’ for all microbial members in the sample data.
-Therefore the weights across levels are as follows: Superkingdom: 0, Phylum: 7,
+Therefore the weights across levels are as follows: Superkingdom: (*not included*), Phylum: 7, Class: 6, Order: 5, Family: 4, Genus: 3, Species:
-Class: 6, Order: 5, Family: 4, Genus: 3, Species: 2, ASV: 1.
+2, ASV: 1.